First order necessary conditions of optimality for the two dimensional Tidal dynamics system: Introduction

 The rest of the paper is organized as follows.
 In the next section, we give the necessary functional setting needed to obtain the global solvability results of the system \eqref{1}.
 We also consider the corresponding linearized system in the same section and establish the existence and uniqueness of a global weak solution (Theorem \ref{linear}).
-A distributed optimal control problem (total energy minimization problem) as the minimization of a suitable cost functional subject to the controlled tidal dynamics system \eqref{1} is formulated in section \ref{sec3}.
-The existence of an optimal triplet (Theorem \ref{optimal}) as well as the first order necessary conditions of optimality, via Pontryagin's maximum principle is also established in this section (Theorem \ref{main}).
-The optimal control is characterized using the adjoint variable and the solvability of the adjoint system is also discussed (see Theorem \ref{thm3.4}).
-Similar results for different optimizations problems like dissipation of energy of the flow and initial data optimization problem (a problem similar to the data assimilation problems of meteorology) are also obtained in the same section (Theorems \ref{data} and \ref{enstrophy}).
-The final section is devoted for deriving the second order necessary and sufficient optimality conditions for a general optimal control problem (Theorems \ref{necessary} and \ref{sufficient}).
+A distributed optimal control problem as the minimization of a suitable cost functional subject to the controlled tidal dynamics system \eqref{1} is formulated in section \ref{sec3}.
+The existence of an optimal triplet (Theorem \ref{optimal}) as well as the first order necessary conditions of optimality is also established in this section (Theorem \ref{main}).
+The optimal control is characterized using the adjoint variable and the solvability of the adjoint system is also discussed (Theorem \ref{thm3.4}).
+We also establish the uniqueness of optimal control in small time interval (Theorem \ref{thm3.8}).
+Similar results for a different optimization problem, namely initial data optimization problem (a problem similar to the data assimilation problems of meteorology) is also obtained in the same section (Theorems \ref{data}).